microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### AUTORECONF

-Runs autoreconf when set.
+Runs `autoreconf` when set.

 ### COPY_SOURCE

-If specified, the source directory will be copied to the build directory before the configuration process begins.
+If specified, the source directory is copied to the build directory before the configuration process begins.
 Useful for projects that modify the source tree during configuration or build.

 ### DISABLE_MSVC_WRAPPERS